Kevin64/asset-information-and-registration/README.md

 ![Untitled](https://github.com/Kevin64/asset-information-and-registration/assets/1903028/af30b7ac-4c05-4f08-aeff-4ec7e79245c0)

+## Build from scratch

+If you want to build AIR from source code, you'll also need to clone its [Dependencies](https://github.com/Kevin64/Dependencies).

 ## Third-party code and assets

 This software and its libraries (DLLs) use arts, Open Source libraries and loose codes from third parties.
 All credits go to their respective creators and maintainers: